How the Telecom Sector is leveraging Big Data Analytics?

 Customer experience is the key to sustaining market differentiation and reducing churn.
-Telecom companies can optimise and refine the customer experience by utilising Big Data analytics.
-It helps in gaining a 360- degree view of their customers and their lifestyle.
-This view can be used for micro-segmentation of their consumer base and offer targeted and compelling customer experience.
-Analytics can also be used for personalised recommendations and predict and prevent churn.
+Telecom companies can optimize and refine the customer experience by utilizing Big Data analytics.
+It helps in gaining a 360-degree view of their customers and their lifestyle.
+This view can be used for micro-segmentation of their consumer base and offer a targeted and compelling customer experience.
+Analytics can also be used for personalized recommendations as well as predict and prevent churn.

 - Targeted marketing